Paediatric patients

 Administration of local anaesthetic is effective for the initial management of severe pain, alongside oral analgesics.

-Topical local anesthetics (2% lignocaine gel) can also be effective for temporary pain relief for oral ulcerations.
+Topical local anaesthetics (2% lignocaine gel) can also be effective for temporary pain relief for oral ulcerations.
 It can also be applied prior to the provision of anaesthetic.

-After the administration of local anesthesia patients should be told to be careful about biting the numb areas of their mouth and lip.
+After the administration of local anaesthesia, patients should be told to be careful about biting the numb areas of their mouth and lip.

-The following provide links to a demonstration of achieving anesthesia to the areas of the dentition:
+The following provide links to a demonstration of achieving anaesthesia to the areas of the dentition:

-Specialist dental or maxillofacial assessment and management is required and is not locally available
+A transfer should be considered if specialist dental or maxillofacial assessment and management is required and is not locally available.

 Additional information